leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/00-CheerpX-Linux-create.md

 	// 'proc' for process info files.
 	type: "ext2" | "tree" | "devs" | "proc";

-	// A unique identifier for the mount configuration.
-	name: string;
 	// First mount must be "/" (root)
 	path: string;
-	// overlayDevice / webDevice / dataDevice / idbDevice
+	// Can be one of: overlayDevice / webDevice / dataDevice / idbDevice
-	dev: string;
+	dev: CheerpX.Device;
 }

 interface NetworkInterface {